MetaSys-LISBP/PhysioFit/docs/models.rst

 .. note:: If your model does not contain fixed parameters, you must still initialize the attribute as :samp:`None`.
 This is
           considered good practice.

-We can now try testing that the model can be initialized properly.
+We can now check that the model can be initialized properly.
 Use the block at the end of the file for testing purposes.
 Here is an example of how you can test the model: ::

     if __name__ == "__main__":